Frequently Asked Questions

 Rates vary depending on the service and are listed on each service page.
 When browsing this site for the services you're interested in, you'll find the rates listed on those pages.

-Yes.
-I’ll send an invoice that includes a secure link to pay with a credit card online if you choose.
+The invoice will include a secure link to use a credit card online if you choose.
 I also accept checks to my mailing address shown at the bottom of this page.

 What’s a Retainer Agreement and why would I need one?